sunnybeta/one4all/git/readme.md

 ### Prune

-Gets rid of deleted branches from remote repository in local.
+Gets rid of deleted branches from remote repository in local:

 ```bash
 git fetch --prune